renaissance-publishing/renaissance/content/chapters/21-races.md

 > I hope so, anyway.
 > The High Road are trying to figure out how to let the Foxfire leave their forests without slowly withering away.
 >
-> Venn: Father Cypress can help there.
+> Venn \[Shambler\]: Father Cypress can help there.
 > He believes he can bind them to our lands, if they bring him a living cutting from one of their peach trees.
 >
-> Chandra: Operatives of the High Road have also pleaded their case to the Bullrush God; if it could create *us* \[the Drakes\], it might be able to help them.
+> Chandra \[Drake, totally not a High Road member\]: Operatives of the High Road have also pleaded their case to the Bullrush God; if it could create *us*, it might be able to help them.
 >
 > Fire: That's a little dangerous, though, isn't it?
-> If the Bullrush God orders the Drakes to liberate the Foxfire, that could get… ugly.
+> If the Bullrush God orders you to liberate the Foxfire, that could get… ugly.
 >
-> Chandra: It could, but we've got at most a decade befre it "gets ugly" with the Shaded Sea, no matter what.
-> We're *going* to ally with the Raptor Protectorate, and when we do, we'll be at war with the Goblin Empire and the Shaded Sea.
+> Chandra: It could, but we've got about a decade before we finally ally with the Raptor Protectorate, and when that happens, we'll be at war with the Goblin Empire and the Shaded Sea anyway.
-> And when that happens, we should have a plan for the Foxfire.
+> We should have a plan for the Foxfire before then.
 >
 > Venn: Well, then *someone* needs to go get that clipping, hmm?